 – Eric Wood, VP of Digital Partnerships, Nike

 Online shoppers tend to purchase products that are easily accessible, from a trustworthy source, and delivered quickly.
-Google Shopping Actions makes all of these features standard right off the bat.
+Buy on Google makes all of these features standard right off the bat.

-Google recommends using official Google Shopping Actions partners, such as Feedonomics, to provide you with reliable solutions to getting up and running.
-Sign up with Feedonomics and we’ll make getting on to Google Shopping Actions a breeze.
+Google recommends using official Buy on Google partners, such as Feedonomics, to provide you with reliable solutions to getting up and running.
+Sign up with Feedonomics and we’ll make getting on to Buy on Google a breeze.
 We’ll do all the hard work to put you ahead of your competition.
 With Full Service and 24/7 support, you can go into the holiday shopping craze with confidence!

 Brian Roizen is the Cofounder and Chief Architect of Feedonomics, a full-service feed optimization platform that optimizes product data for hundreds of channels.
 He has been featured on numerous podcasts and eCommerce webinars, and regularly contributes to Search Engine Land and other industry-leading blogs.
 Brian graduated summa cum laude from UCLA with both a Bachelor’s and Master’s degree in Mechanical Engineering.